If you were a passenger in a car accident in Florida, you have several options for financial recovery including:

 For a free legal consultation call (855) 529-0269

 If you were injured in the car accident, a crash report is mandatory under Florida Statute § 316.065(1).
 In addition to a copy of the crash report (after you are injured in a car accident), you can collect and compile documents and other evidence that support your injury claim.
 These documents can include:

 - Medical records and bills

 - Crash report

 If possible, take pictures of the vehicle damage—especially the damage to the side of the car on where you were sitting.
-Collect important documents, then contact a law firm as soon as possible because your time to file a claim in Florida is generally limited to four years from the date of the accident under Florida Statute § 95.11(3)(b).
+Collect important documents, then contact a law firm as soon as possible because your time to file a claim in Florida is generally limited to two years from the date of the accident under Florida Statute § 95.11(3)(b).

 You Have Rights as a Passenger in a Car Accident

 If you or a family member were a passenger in a car accident, you have many of the same rights as the driver you were riding with.
 That means you may also be entitled to financial compensation for your injuries and injury-related expenses.
 Call Chalik & Chalik Injury Lawyers at (855) 529-0269 to speak to a member of our intake team to discuss your passenger rights, where to assign liability, and your financial recovery options.